Winter Semester 2023/24

 - Proof of internships, vocational training, work experience

 Please make sure to submit all documents related to your university entrance qualification.
-They can include proof of previous studies or the proof of the assessement examination from the preparatory college in Germany (Studienkolleg) among others.
-Please visit the website of the Central Office for Foreign Education (ZAB) in Bonn, Germany to check which documents might apply to your case.
+They can include proof of previous studies or the proof of the assessment examination from the preparatory college in Germany (Studienkolleg) among others.
+Please visit the website of the German Academic Exchange Service (DAAD) to check which documents might apply to your case.
 Under “Schulabschlüsse mit Hochschulzugang” you may find information regarding foreign University Entrance Qualifications and their equivalent in Germany.

 The application for the CEP program must be submitted online, via the campo portal using the following steps: